daisukelab/ml-sound-classifier/README.md

 ### Requirements

+Install following modules.

 - Python 3.6.
 - Tensorflow, tested with 1.9.
 - Keras, tested with 2.2.0.
 - LibROSA, tested with 0.6.0.
 - PyAudio, tested with 0.2.11.
 - EasyDict, tested with 1.4.
+- Pandas, tested with 0.23.0.
+- Matplotlib, tested with 2.2.2.
 - imbalance.learn (For training only), tested with 0.3.3.
 - (some others, to be updated)